youssif1807198/DataAcquisitionSystem/README.md

 Measures the distance that done by  suspension system by mapping voltage to distance

 Code responisible for:
-Implementing the driver for IMU (Inertial Measurement Unit) BNO055 from Bosch Deals with CAN communication to transmit sensors readings through the bus Implement the whole project as tasks using FreeRTOS Deals with NUCLEO-F446RE
+-Implementing the driver for IMU (Inertial Measurement Unit) BNO055 from Bosch -Deals with CAN communication to transmit sensors readings through the bus -Implement the whole project as tasks using FreeRTOS -Deals with NUCLEO-F446RE
-Implement mechanism to detect if one of the sensors is cut off or failed and alerting the driver through the dashboard.
+-Implement mechanism to detect if one of the sensors is cut off or failed and alerting the driver through the dashboard.
-Interfacing with different sensors on our formula car
+-Interfacing with different sensors on our formula car:
 1. Proximity sensor
 2. Travel sensor
 3. Encoder